What entitlements are available and which ones might I be able to use?

 You will be able to take up your free hours from the term after you meet all the eligibility criteria for the entitlement you are applying for.
 These terms begin on 1 January, 1 April and 1 September.

-You need to apply on Gov.uk before the deadline to receive a code for free childcare to give to your childcare provider.
+You need to apply online before the deadline to receive a code for free childcare to give to your childcare provider.
 The deadline is the day before the new term begins, but we encourage you to apply earlier, and recommend applying at least 6 weeks before the deadline.
 Some providers may ask for codes before the deadline, so we recommend you speak to your provider to find out if this is the case.
 The deadlines are:

 When you would like to use your entitlements from | The deadline to apply for a code |